Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_fcl_sales.md

   - **Uniqueness Test:** Verify that the `unique_store_id` is unique across all records to prevent duplication.

 ## Conclusion
-The `staging_fcl_sales` model cleans and standardizes raw FCL sales data by applying a series of transformations including renaming, type casting, and unique identifier creation.
+The `stg_fcl_sales` model cleans and standardizes raw FCL sales data by applying a series of transformations including renaming, type casting, and unique identifier creation.
 This process ensures that the data is reliable and well-structured, providing a strong foundation for downstream reporting and business intelligence.